Caroline-boop/Caroline-boop/README.md

 💞️ I’m looking to collaborate on healthcare projects, financial institutions with passion and love with data!

-📫 Feel free to contact me via Telegram: @coldshrine
+📫 Feel free to contact me via Telegram: @yuppiegirl